Host families believe that hosting an international student is a rewarding and mutually beneficial experience for themselves and their student.

-International Programs staff pick students up at the airport when they first arrive in the US, and take them back to the airport for their final departure when they complete their program.
+International Programs staff will pick students up at the PDX airport when they first arrive in the US.

-Students are responsible to arrange their own transportation for any drop offs/pick-ups in between for vacations or visits home.
+Students are responsible to arrange their own transportation for any drop offs/pick-ups for vacations or visits home.

 International students are not allowed to work off campus with an F-1 visa status.
 There may be on-campus work opportunities for F-1 students.
 Please talk to International Programs staff if your student is interested in working on campus.